netscaler/cloud-native-getting-started/azure/unified-ingress/README.md

 	otherwise you can have other deployment where Citrix ADC VPX can be deployed in the same resource group of AKS (starting with MC_) where vnet peering is not required.
 	**Note** When you deploy AKS cluster in one resource group then Azure creates another resource group strting with ''MC_'' in which AKS workload is deployed. e.g. "cpx-aks-cluster AKS cluster is created in CN-marketplace-cpx-deployment will create another resource group called MC_CN-marketplace-cpx-deployment_cpx-aks-cluster_southindia where actual k8s deployment takes place".

-	* Goto Resource group - MC_CN-marketplace-cpx-deployment_cpx-aks-cluster_southindia -> aks-vnet-25189219 9virtual network) -> Click on Peering from left panel -> Click on Add
+	* Goto Resource group - MC_CN-marketplace-cpx-deployment_cpx-aks-cluster_southindia -> aks-vnet-25189219 (virtual network) -> Click on Peering from left panel -> Click on Add

 	![vnet-peering-1](images/vnet-peering-1.png)